Our Homogeneous And Isotropic Universe

 Our grid is huge — no less than 64 doublings of the Planck base units.

 Unlike the Big Bang inflationary cosmology there is no need to project (as MIT’s inflationary universe scholar, Alan Guth, did) an infinitesimally short period of exponential growth to smooth out any and all irregularities from their infinitely hot start known as the Big Bang.
-Our first 64 notations start cold and these are the product of exponential growth.
+Our first 64 notations start cold and are the product of exponential growth.
 It has smoothness (continuity and symmetry) right from the start.

 Of course, within the base-2 model, chaos must come at some point before the 67th notation.
 Also known as quantum fluctuations, perhaps the five-star tetrahedral cluster with its pentastar gap is the source whereby the imperfect fitting creates a new domain for creativity, chance, randomness, and, yes, even free will.

 Also, as a result of engaging these first 67 notations since 2011, I believe that the homogeneity-and-isotropy within our universe reflects the very nature of the infinite while chance, randomness, creativity, and free will reflects the very nature of the finite.
-If the instantiation of that five-star cluster is a marker, I suspect it is not a static location, but actually floats within a range of notations.
+If the instantiation of that five-star cluster is the marker, I suspect it is not a static location, but actually floats within a range of notations.

 Assumed by most of the scholarly community, these two seminal words — homogeneity and isotropy — bind our universe as a single system.
 Notwithstanding, there is no currently-recognized cosmology that starts with, and then builds, upon those two concepts.
 Obviously, this nascent model is an attempt to do so.

 Here the cosmological constant are those continuity equations that cross the finite-infinite bridge to open the way for all the dimensionless constants.
 It is good to have the 31 identified by Wilczek and Aguirre, Rees, Tegmark (W-ART) as a starting point.
-They are clear to say that all necessary for the standard models of particle physics and cosmology (ArXiv PDF: page 2, Table 1), yet they are top-down particle-wave physicists.
+They are clear to say that all are necessary for the standard models of particle physics and cosmology (ArXiv PDF: page 2, Table 1), yet they are top-down particle-wave physicists.
 With their 31 as a goal, it seems that it might be much more interesting to use them to build basic forms, then structures, that are purely mathematical yet begin to manifest with infinitesimal values for time and length and very small values for mass and charge.

 Initiated in private on Monday, December 8, 2019